-- Add milk and allow to cool
+- Add milk and allow to cool to room temperature

 - Add yeast and water mixture

 - Add flour a bit at a time until you have a ball of dough (I use the paddle attachment)

 - Set dough in an oiled mixing bowl and allow to rise until it has doubled in size

 - Flour a board or you counter and place the dough on it.